juanhenao21/forex_response_spread_year/paper/references_text.md

 volatility could be the number of price ticks arriving per unit of time – useful information for speculators.
 (Volatility measurement)

+**Intraday return inefficiency and long memory in the volatilities of forex** Market efficiency refers to the speed, precision, and accuracy with which markets absorb and reflect all available information, including that related to trading volume of single and multiple assets.
+(Market efficiency)

+In specific, the weak form efficient market hypothesis postulates that it is meaningless to forecast future asset values based on historical prices as all that information is reflected in the current asset price.
+The semi-strong efficient market hypothesis states that both, historical and all publicly available information, are reflected by current security prices, making it impossible to outperform the market portfolio (e.g., an index tracking portfolio) using any piece of financial or economic information disclosed.
+Fundamental analysis is consequently worthless.
+The strong efficient market hypothesis states that aside from historical and publicly available information, current security prices also reflect any type of information market insiders have access to (i.e. private information), thus it is not possible for market insiders to realize abnormal returns.
+(Efficient market hypothesis)

+despite the important role all three hypotheses play in economic and financial market theory their rationale has been put into question when considering the behavior of financial markets under the effect of phenomena such as market speculation, herd behavior, and the psychological/emotional reaction of financial markets to political and macroeconomic innovations.
+These phenomena for instance have been observed to temporarily alter the market equilibrium for security pricing, giving room to narrow time lapses (time periods during which security markets correct themselves) of market inefficiency.
+It is in this context where an analysis of efficiency becomes worth pursuing.
+(Against Efficient market hypothesis)

+We select major currencies from Europe and Japan for our model implementation because they are some of the most traded worldwide and belong to some of the largest economies that differ in underlying drivers of currency value (through demand and supply of the currencies) such as economic structure (e.g., economies with larger financial and banking sectors tend to attract more capital), volatility (e.g., economies with stronger currencies and exposed to higher volatility: financial and political, tend to attract more currency buyers and sellers) and, most importantly, trading profiles (import–export).
+Hence, we would expect those currencies from economies with lower volatility, stronger financial sectors, and higher trade surplus to be more efficient.
+(Selection of the currencies)